-Bubble cake is a light, airy cake made with seasonal summer fruit such as strawberries, raspberries, cherries, apricots or plums.
+Bubble cake is a light, airy, deliciously moist cake made with seasonal summer fruit such as strawberries, raspberries, cherries, blueberries, apricots or plums.

-This popular traditional Czechoslovakian pastry called Bublanina makes a delicious dessert and is sometimes served for breakfast as well.
+This popular traditional Czechoslovakian pastry called Bublanina is a mouth-watering dessert and is sometimes served for breakfast as well.

-My aunt used to make Bublanina with fruit from her own garden, which made me fall in love with all her berry cake variants.
+My aunt used to make Bublanina with fruit from her own garden.

-Every summer when I was visiting, my cousin and I climbed into the cherry tree and first filled our bellies and then baskets full of fresh, juicy cherries.
+Every summer when I was visiting, my cousin and I climbed into the cherry tree and first ate as much as we could and then filled the baskets with fresh, juicy cherries.

 I tweaked the traditional recipe to create a healthier, vegan cherry bubble cake and am really happy with how it turned out!

-Coconut products make a great replacement for traditional cake ingredients; I used coconut milk instead of dairy milk, coconut oil instead of vegetable oil and coconut sugar instead of regular white sugar.
+Coconut products are a great replacement for many traditional cake ingredients.
+I used coconut milk instead of dairy milk, coconut oil instead of vegetable oil and coconut sugar instead of regular white sugar.

-Despite the many coconut ingredients, the cherry bubble cake has still retained its classic taste.
+Despite the many coconut ingredients, this cherry bubble cake still has its classic taste.
 This is a must, because you don’t always want your recipes to taste like coconut.

 Have you ever tried to make your own vegan eggs replacer for baking?
 It’s so easy and you can’t tell the difference from real eggs.